 Your end goal would be to create a product or service that your prospects want rather than just need in their daily life.

 In the end, you should also reach your consumers with the actual resolution to the problem.
-This means that all your products get resolved in the particular time point.
+This means that all your products get resolved at a particular time point.

-You could take different paths to resolving the actual customer problems.
+You could take different paths to resolve the actual customer problems.

 This involves marketing through the different channels that include digital, social or any number of other alternate channels.
-This also enables you use a great product messaging to attract your key audience.
+This also enables you to use great product messaging to attract your key audience.

 By having different channels to drive customer interactions, you can possibly increase the number of customer interactions.